keycloak/keycloak-quickstarts/CONTRIBUTING.md

 In the description of your PR include a link to the PR to [Keycloak Documentation](https://github.com/keycloak/keycloak-documentation).

+### Picking correct branch for your PR

+Quickstarts are organized into the following branches:
+* `master` contains the latest state of the development on par with latest Keycloak.
+  This is destination for your PR.
+* `latest` is the branch that corresponds to the latest _released_ version of Keycloak.
+  You should *not* open PRs to this branch unless there is proper justification.

 ### Submitting your PR

 When preparing your PR make sure you have a single commit and your branch is rebased on the master branch from the project repository.

 This means use the `git rebase` command and not `git pull` when integrating changes from master to your branch.
 See